 Brain tumors are a serious disease and often require intense treatments and invasive surgeries.
 Tumors do not discriminate based on wealth and privilege, as evident by the celebrities with brain tumors listed below.
 Whether benign or cancerous, having a brain tumor is a scary experience that can cause you to reevaluate your life.
 Many of the famous people who've dealt with tumors have shared what they've learned from the experience publicly, helping others cope with similar health crises.

-Brain cancer survivors and survivors of benign tumors often endured risky medical procedures to save their lives.
-These surgeries and treatments often result in complications like blindness and facial paralysis, but such treatments at least help beat a disease that, unfortunately, has taken too many lives.
-Sadly, many people who had brain tumors did not survive.
-If you're interested in learning more, browse this list below.
+Brain cancer survivors and survivors of benign tumors often endure risky medical procedures to save their lives.
+These surgeries and treatments can result in complications like blindness and facial paralysis, but such treatments at least help beat a disease that has taken too many lives.
+Sadly, many people with brain tumors do not survive.

 Crow previously underwent treatment for breast cancer in 2006.